DigiNode-Tools/diginode-tools/README.md

 **Install DigiByte Core Pre-release:** The --dgbpre flag can be used to install the pre-release version of DigiByte Core, if available:
 - ```curl -sSL setup.diginode.tools | bash -s -- --dgbpre``` or
 - ```diginode-setup --dgbpre```

+If you are running a pre-release version of DigiByte, and want to downgrade back to the release version use the --dgbnopre flag:
+- ```curl -sSL setup.diginode.tools | bash -s -- --dgbnopre``` or
+- ```diginode-setup --dgbnopre```

 **DigiAsset Node ONLY Setup:** If you have a low spec device that isn't powerful enough to run DigiByte Node, you can use the ```--dganodeonly``` flag to setup only a DigiAsset Node.
 Using this flag bypasses the hardware checks required for the DigiByte Node.
 A DigiAsset Node requires very little disk space or memory and should work on very low power devices.
 If you later decide you want to install a DigiByte Node as well, you can use the ```--fulldiginode``` flag to upgrade your existing DigiAsset Node setup.
 This can also be accessed from the main menu.
 - ```curl -sSL setup.diginode.tools | bash -s -- --dganodeonly``` or